Nsovo/todoList/README.md

 Explain what you have done here and why...

-1.I have added an edit method( get and post) 2.Installed Jasmine for the tsts
+1.I have added an edit method( get and post) 2.Installed and save inthe pacakage Mocha and Chai using npm for testing purposes.
+3.